 Our staff is concerned about the caregiver, as well as the patient.
 We are aware caregivers need periodic relief.
 Trained volunteers are available to visit the patient on a regular basis or as needed.
 If the caregiver needs a more extended period of relief, hospice can arrange short-term respite care.

 If the patient requires hospital care for the management of symptoms or admission to a nursing home, hospice coordinates these transitions on behalf of the patient and family.
 In most cases, hospice continues uninterrupted from one setting to another.

 At any time during a terminal illness, it is appropriate to discuss all of a patient's care options, including hospice.
 Discussions that change the focus of care from curative to comfort can be difficult.
 While hospice does not provide a cure, it does provide an option for an individual that focuses on comfort and quality of life.
 Hospice staff members are available to discuss these concerns with the patient, family and doctor.

-How difficult is caring for a dying one at home?
+How difficult is it to give care at home?

-The role of a caregiver is challenging, yet, hospice can offer support in this often unfamiliar role.
-Hospice provides caregivers with the education and skills necessary to allow loved ones to die gently and comfortably.
+The role of a caregiver is challenging; yet, hospice can offer support in this often unfamiliar role.
+Hospice provides caregivers with the education and skills necessary to allow loved ones to die comfortably and at peace.

 We make it possible for patients to enjoy the comforts of home by supporting and empowering families to become the best caregivers in the management of the patient's physical symptoms, provision of day-to-day care and the administration of medications.

 Care may involve more than meeting the physical needs of the patient.
 A terminal illness can affect emotions, relationships, finances and spiritual strength.
 Hospice addresses these aspects of a terminal illness, when appropriate.